Win over 49ers shows Seahawks’ success starts and stops with Russell Wilson, and they must keep him happy

 Example No. 2: Trailing by nine with 1:42 left in the first half, Wilson took the Seahawks 65 yards on a drive that ended with a seven-yard touchdown pass to Dee Eskridge with 12 seconds remaining.
 It was reminiscent of the dozens of two-minute drills Wilson has executed to perfection over the years, including the one a week earlier that almost brought Seattle back against the Washington Football Team.

 Example No. 3: With the score tied and the Seahawks facing a third and 6 from San Francisco’s 12, Wilson lobbed a signature moon ball to the outstretched arms of Tyler Lockett, who reeled it in in the end zone to give the Seahawks a 30-23 lead.
 Anything less than perfection on that throw, and Seattle would have been forced to kick a field goal, which would have altered the 49ers’ strategy on their final drive.
-Instead, the Seahawks got seven points, and San Francisco was forced to go for a touchdown that was thwarted by Seattle’s goal-line stand.
+Instead, the Seahawks got seven points, and San Francisco was forced to go for a touchdown that was thwarted by Seattle’s defensive stand near the goal-line.

 To be fair — there were plenty of other factors instrumental to the Seahawks’ victory Sunday.
 There was a fake punt that led to a 73-yard touchdown run by Travis Homer.
 There was Nick Bellore forcing a fumble on special teams, and Bobby Wagner and Quandre Diggs nabbing interceptions.
 And, of course, there was the Seahawks defense shutting out the 49ers for the second half.